claytonmclamb/mHealth/README.md

-# mHealth
+# mHealth Research Project
-Project for my mHealth class.
+This is the repository for my research project done for COR4200 (Mobile Health).
+This project aims to develop an architecture to connect the OpenAI API and the Fitbit API.
+Doing so will allow us to build a RAG-like application - prompting the LLM with user data and questions.